OregSamSas/boardgamearena-darkmode/README.md

 ***userstyle.css** [->](https://github.com/OregSamSas/boardgamearena-darkmode/blob/master/userstyle.css) contains the original userstyle with informations about the userstyles, and some costumizations, but it uses the preprocessor of Stylus, so it won't work anywhere

 **style.css** [->](https://github.com/OregSamSas/boardgamearena-darkmode/blob/master/style.css) meanwhile contains the core css which would work in any browser without any extensions.
 This wouldn't give costumizations though.
+ATTENTION: UPDATING THIS FILE HAS BEEN ABANDONED NOW.
+IF YOU HAVE STYLUS, USE THE OTHER.

 ## Ideas on what to do next:
 - Mobile main menu and personal notes